International guidelines and regulations

 Sustainable Finance Disclosure Regulation (SFDR)

 Philips Pensioenfonds promotes Environmental and Social characteristics and classifies as article 8 under the EU Sustainable Finance Disclosure Regulation (SFDR).
 These regulations provide standards for communicating about the sustainability characteristics of financial products.
+Below you will find more information on how sustainability factors are included in our investment policy.

 Sustainability Information